 Within organizational behaviour, Behavioural Design is being used for getting employees to start or stop certain behaviours, improve productivity, collaboration, culture, engagement and many other applications.

-Within public behaviour, the scope of applications is unlimited – reducing honking, saving electricity, getting people to save money, waste segregation, reducing road accidents, fuel conservation, reducing tobacco and alcohol addiction, hand washing, reducing crime, reducing tax evasion, open defecation…the mother of all problems being climate change.
+Within public behaviour, the scope of applications is unlimited – reducing honking, saving electricity, getting people to save money, waste segregation, reducing road accidents, fuel conservation, reducing tobacco and alcohol addiction, hand washing, reducing crime, reducing tax evasion, open defecation…and the mother of all problems being climate crisis.

-Take a look at how Behavioural Design can make a big difference in changing behaviour, increasing revenues and reducing costs.
+Welcome to the original source of Behavioural Design.
+Take a look at how Behavioural Design can make a big difference in changing behaviour, increasing revenues, reducing costs and improving lives.

-Hope you enjoy the blog.
 We would love to hear your views and comments.
-If you would like to see visual Behavioural Design nudges, click on @damani_anand.
+If you would like to see visual Behavioural Design nudges, click on @behavioural_design.

-Behavioural Design and Briefcase have been featured in TIME, BBC, Forbes, Fast Company, TEDx talks, UK’s Marketing Society, The Times (London), The Atlantic, CNBC, Mint, The Economic Times, The Times of India, Huffington Post, The Strait Times, BMW Guggenheim Lab, Warwick’s Behavioural Design Lab and more.
+Behavioural Design and Briefcase have been featured in TIME, BBC, Forbes, Fast Company, TEDx talks, UK’s Marketing Society, The Times (London), The Atlantic, CNBC, The Economic Times, The Times of India, Mint, Huffington Post, The Strait Times, BMW Guggenheim Lab, Warwick’s Behavioural Design Lab and many more media.